ShanaazAhamed/Fish-Tank-Monitoring-System/README.md

 <h3>Turbidity monitoring system</h3>
 This is an OCR based approach to determine two states turbid or not turbid.
 We place a word inside the water and take the photo of the word and try to detect text using OCR. if the water is turbid the word would not be detected.
 For this we used openCV library for image processing and Tesseract OCR engine to perform OCR.
 First we need to adjust a threshold value in the thresh function of the code to set our preferred turbidty as the threshold turbidity level beyond this would be turbid means text becomes undetected as we set threshold value.
 Pi camera module is used to capture the image of the word.
 Then image processing gryescaling,noise reduction and then thresholding.
 Finally OCR for the particular processed image.
+The powerpoint presentation inside the Doucments directory explains how image processing is done.
 I have attached necessary python codes to the finalcodes/ocr_tos

 ![WhatsApp Image 2022-06-17 at 11 43 58 AM](https://user-images.githubusercontent.com/77114773/197246389-c1b8712e-22a5-42e4-a2ad-a81e00823fdb.jpeg)
 ![WhatsApp Image 2022-06-17 at 11 41 47 AM](https://user-images.githubusercontent.com/77114773/197246632-ed3052c6-555d-4dee-909d-6931f00408e3.jpeg)